gchadwickjones/gchadwickjones/README.md

 Although I’m making a fairly big change in direction, the problem-solving side of that background has carried over surprisingly well.

 Sound design involves a lot of experimentation, working with technical systems, analysing what is happening and figuring out how to get the result you want.
-I’ve found that data analysis scratches a lot of the same itch — just with considerably fewer compressors and EQs.
+I’ve found that data analysis scratches a lot of the same itch, just with considerably fewer compressors and EQs!

 ## Projects